hungrymonkey/ansible-keycloak/README.md

 ANSIBLE_ROLES_PATH: /tmp/molecule/ansible-keycloak/default/roles:/home/$USER/src
 ```

-Because ansible is looking for a role named `nkinder.keycloak` it will
+Because ansible is looking for a role named `hungrymonkey.keycloak` it will
 search the directories listed in `ANSIBLE_ROLES_PATH` and utilize the
-files in finds in `/home/$USER/src/nkinder.keycloak`.
+files in finds in `/home/$USER/src/hungrymonkey.keycloak`.

 > **NOTE**: molecule will stage some files in a temporary directory
   for the duration of a test run, this is the